- Explore the ancient rock fortress of Sigiriya

 After breakfast, head to the airport for your short flight to the Maldives.
 For the rest of the trip, you'll be based on the island of South Male Atoll.
 Check-in at a resort located beside a gorgeous lagoon and white-sand beaches.
 You will have the rest of the day to spend at leisure.
 Relax by the resort pool or go for a sunset cruise that offers the chance to see dolphins from the deck.

 Day 12: Explore an Island Paradise in the Maldives

 Spend your day relaxing in a little piece of paradise.
 Take a dip in the expansive turquoise lagoon, snorkel around a coral reef, visit nearby islands, and experience the warmth of Maldivian people and their culture.
 You can opt to take a calm canoe trip out onto the water, arrange to swim with dolphins, or even try some windsurfing.
 The vast lagoon can accommodate a range of activities and interests.
 In the evening, sample freshly caught seafood and tropical cocktails.

 Day 13: Boat Around the Maldives

 Make the most of your last day in tropical paradise before you have to say goodbye to the island tomorrow.
-Enjoy a delicious breakfast at your resort before going exploring, take a boat trip out a nearby reef where you can go diving with whale sharks, sign up for a local cooking class, or just spend the day relaxing on the beaches and working on your tan.
+Enjoy a delicious breakfast at your resort before going exploring, take a boat trip out to a nearby reef where you can go diving with whale sharks, sign up for a local cooking class, or spend the day relaxing on the beaches and working on your tan.
 Make sure you're strategically positioned for optimal sunset views on the last evening of the trip.